BunnyCinnamon/Better-Than-Modern/FEATURES.md

     - Cows, pigs, sheep, chickens can be bred.
     - Sheep regrow their wool.
     - Nametag mobs, can be named in the smithing table.
+15. Hell dimension has temperature, entities are set on fire unless a potion of fire resistance is active or the entity is wearing golden armor.
+16. Chests have open and close sounds.
+17. Guardians drop prismarine tridents, it has a visual indication that a trident will be proped.
+18. Tridents launch the player to the air, reseting fall distance.
+19. Furnaces no longer reset their facing when lit.
+20. Slim player model and texture.